thm2kor/Udacity-CarND-Behavioral-Cloning-P4/README.md

 ```
 2. At this stage, data is still *lean*.
 Each data is a row from a CSV file with 7 columns containing three file paths to images (from centre, left and right cameras), the actual vehicle motion parameters like steering angle, throttle position, brake position and the speed of the vehicle.

-3. The data lines are split into training and validation sets with a ratio of 80:20
+3. The data lines are split into training and validation sets with a ratio of 80:20.
+This separation of dataset ensures the validation is done on a neutral set of data to avoid over-fitting of data.
 ```python
 # prepare the training and validation samples
 from sklearn.model_selection import train_test_split
 train_samples, validation_samples = train_test_split(lines, test_size=0.2)
 ```

 4. In the next stage, memory intensive loading of images takes place.
 To efficiently handle the loading of large set of images, pre-processing and image augmentation, `generator functions` are used to load and return a required `batch_size` of images.
-Generator functions allows the function to behaves like an iterator with a lower memory usage.
+Generator functions allows the function to behave like an iterator with a lower memory usage.
 ```python
 train_generator = generator(train_samples, batch_size=batch_size)
 validation_generator = generator(validation_samples, batch_size=batch_size)
 ```

-5. Instantiate a CNN Model (more details later), configure the model and train the model with the data.
+5. Next, a CNN Model (more details later) is instantiated, configured and trained with the training data.
 ```python
 ## Prepare the model
 from keras.optimizers import Adam